4K vs 1080p: Which Security Camera Resolution is Best for You?

 2. When to Choose 1080p Security Cameras:

-Small to medium-sized homes: 1080p cameras are perfect for indoor or outdoor home surveillance.
+• Small to medium-sized homes: Perfect for indoor or outdoor home surveillance.

-• Limited storage or bandwidth environments: Where saving space and internet bandwidth is crucial, 1080p cameras excel.
+• Limited storage or bandwidth environments: Best for areas where saving space and internet bandwidth is crucial.

 Conclusion